stichtingorganism/schnorr/README.md

 We use a cyclic group G of prime order p, a generator of g of G, and a hash function H.
 In our case we are using the [Ristretto Group](https://ristretto.group) as our curve.

+The implementations aim to be [_bip-schnorr_](https://github.com/sipa/bips/blob/bip-schnorr/bip-schnorr.mediawiki) compliant.

+**Disclaimers**:

+(1) This code should not be used for production at the moment.

+(2) This code is not secure against side-channel attacks

 # Documentation